Michael-Free/DomainSwitchOver/README.md

 Remember that the current `C:\SwitchDomain` directory on your own local computer you dont want to push out just yet.

 ## Step 4 - Create A File Push Group Policy
-In preparation for your switch over to the new domain controller, you will want to push `config.encrypted` as well as `JoinDomain.exe` and `UnjoinDomain.exe` to all machines in your domain.
+In preparation for your switch over to the new domain controller, you will want to push `config.encrypted` as well as `JoinDomain.exe` and `UnjoinDomain.exe` to all machines in your domain to `C:\Switchdomain`.
 Here's a tutorial on how that is done: http://woshub.com/copy-files-on-all-computers-group-policy/